 Elevated [CO2] typically enhances plant growth, but P limitations can restrict this response.
 As a result, the fertilizing effect of elevated [CO2] largely depends on adequate P availability to sustain accelerated metabolic processes.
 Consequently, plants exposed to high [CO2] will have increased P demands, potentially worsening P deficiency in already P-depleted plants (Jin et al., 2015).

 Phosphorus is a key component of nucleic acids, comprising approximately 40–60% of the cell.
 Therefore, P deprivation disrupts RNA and protein synthesis, leading to metabolic inhibition, including impaired photosynthesis.
 For optimal photosynthesis, chloroplasts require a P concentration of 2.0–2.5 mM; any level below this threshold completely inhibits photosynthesis.
 Phosphorus deficiency hinders photosynthesis by limiting Rubisco carboxylation activity, restricting ribulose-1,5-bisphosphate (RuBP) regeneration, and reducing [CO2] diffusion through stomata and mesophyll.
-P limitations have also been shown to decrease the efficiency of energy transfer to the photosystem II (PSII) reaction center and affect other chlorophyll fluorescence characteristics.
+P limitations have also been shown to decrease the efficiency of energy transfer to the photosystem II (PSII) reaction centre and affect other chlorophyll fluorescence characteristics.
 Leaf P content regulates the relationship between leaf photosynthetic rate and nitrogen.
 However, the rate at which photosynthesis increases under elevated CO2 depends on P availability.
 With increasing [CO2], a higher P supply further enhances the photosynthetic rate.
 Therefore, plants grown under elevated [CO2] demand more P than those cultivated in ambient conditions.
 In crops like wheat, prolonged exposure to elevated [CO2] often leads to photosynthetic acclimation, characterized by the downregulation of photosynthesis due to feedback inhibition (Pandurangam et al., 2006).
 Under such conditions, a sufficient P supply can support photosynthetic recovery by enhancing Rubisco activation and RuBP regeneration (Brooks et al., 1985).

 It is widely recognized that plant growth and development are influenced by nutrient availability.
 When mineral resources are scarce, plants may adopt mechanisms to enhance nutrient acquisition from the soil or optimize the utilization of internally stored minerals.
 Plant nutrient acquisition (uptake per unit root mass) and utilization efficiency (dry matter production per unit nutrient uptake) are expected to vary significantly under different growth conditions.
 Both high [CO2] and low P availability promote root growth, and their combined effect is expected to enhance root growth traits even further.
 Most studies on plant species, including cotton, cereals, and legumes such as Cicer arietinum, Pisum sativum, and Vigna radiata, grown with or without P fertilization, revealed significant variability in root system responses to high [CO2] and did not consistently show the expected increase in root growth.
 (Pandey et al., 2015).
 Thus, the interactive impact of [CO2] and P supply on root systems remains inconclusive.